FortiGate

 end

-Administrators usually also want to use the Graceful Restart feature to avoid network disruptions and packet loss in cases of a failover or a reboot of the cluster.
+Administrators typically also enable the Graceful Restart feature to prevent network disruptions and packet loss during an HA failover or when the primary FortiGate in an HA cluster is rebooted.

-Reverting the configuration to manually configured neighbors corrects the packet loss.
-This indicates a possible issue with Graceful Restart when using BGP neighbor groups defined with the neighbor-range command.
+Reverting the configuration to manually configured neighbors eliminates the packet loss, indicating a potential issue with Graceful Restart when using BGP neighbor-group and neighbor-range commands.

 Conclusion:

-Since neighbor-groups are passive and cannot trigger a re-connection, it's expected that neighbor-groups defined with neighbor-range can't perform Graceful Restart when it is the side that initiates a restart.
+Since neighbor-groups are passive and cannot trigger a re-connection, it is expected that neighbor-groups defined with neighbor-range cannot perform Graceful Restart when it is the side that initiates a restart.

 BGP graceful restart against dynamic BGP peers during a HA failover is not supported at this time in FortiOS.

-To avoid packet loss using BGP neighbor-groups on SD-WAN Hubs, it is necessary to activate the route-stale option on each BGP neighborship with each Hub on every Spoke:
+To prevent packet loss using BGP neighbor-groups on SD-WAN Hubs, each spoke must activate the route-stale option on BGP neighborship with each Hub:

 config router bgp